Savvy people installing PV solar panels

 “I remember walking down a street recently and thinking to myself ‘Didn’t the future arrive quickly?’
 Solar panel installations have been popping up everywhere and for very good reason.”

 The Simpson’s vision of the future consisted of solar panel clad homes with holographic trees.

 The trees are still real, but families across the country are increasingly realising the long-term benefits of solar panels, not only to alleviate themselves from increasingly more expensive energy costs but also to gain from the great incentives that are still around for adopting alternative technologies.

 The equivalent of 4m homes will have solar technology installed by the end of the decade in the United Kingdom alone, but the rest of the world has also seen an upsurge in the amount of solar panel installations too, and this is no coincidence.

-Global energy security for all but the most oil rich countries have been the most talked about topic in all of the G8 summits since the first gulf war.
-Even Saudi Arabia who supply 80% of Europe’s oil demands are investing 100 billion pounds on becoming self-sufficient on alternative energy technologies.
+Global energy security for all but the most oil-rich countries have been the most talked about topic in all of the G8 summits since the first gulf war.
+Even Saudi Arabia who supplies 80% of Europe’s oil demands is investing 100 billion pounds on becoming self-sufficient on alternative energy technologies.
 Maybe they know something we don’t?

 Whether we like it or not, the world is changing around us very quickly indeed, and like most things in life, the early bird catches the fattest worms.

 Recent reductions in the cost of the solar panels themselves will not last forever by virtue of limited resources, and generous incentives now enjoyed by homes installing solar today, will be removed once ‘the fledgeling solar industry’ has matured.

 There has never been such a good time to adopt solar technology.

 Join the quiet revolution, the solar-heated water is lovely, the tiny electricity bills are good and the annual government cheques are better, but the pride people feel by being the first on the street is my motivation for creating a future we can all benefit from.